BillyGeros94/EXCELPortfolio/README.md

     I created this Sports Teams Valuations Dashboard using data I scraped from various sources.
 The primary goal of this dashboard is to provide a comprehensive view of the financial aspects of different sports leagues and teams, comparing key metrics like team valuations, revenues, and operating income across different countries and sports.

     At the top of the dashboard, I've highlighted the Average Team Valuation per Country.
-This shows how team valuations vary geographically, with countries like the United States and
-    Spain showing higher average valuations compared to countries like Germany and Italy.
-The United States, in particular, leads the chart, likely due to the dominance of major
+This shows how team valuations vary geographically, with countries like France and Spain showing higher average valuations compared to countries like United States and Italy.
+Spain, in particular, leads the chart, likely due to less but more valuable list entries
-    American sports like football and basketball.

     Next to this, I included the Average Team Valuation per Sport, where American football stands out with significantly higher team valuations compared to other sports like association football (soccer), basketball, and ice hockey.
 This reflects the financial power of leagues like the NFL, where teams are often valued in the billions.